 Cash and cash equivalents are not subject to donor or other restrictions.
 The unconditional promises to give that are available for general expenditures within one year exclude those which are subject to donor or other restrictions.
-The Parent also has a \$5,000,000 line of credit at June 30, 2021 and 2020 that could be utilized for the Foundation.
-The line of credit matures on January 31, 2022.
+The Parent also has a \$5,000,000 line of credit at June 30, 2022 and 2021 that could be utilized by the Parent to fund the liquidity needs of the Foundation or any of its affiliates.
+The line of credit matures on January 31, 2027.